Nursing Schools in Kansas: Campus & Online Programs (2026)

-Compare 25 accredited nursing schools in Kansas.
-See NCLEX pass rates, acceptance rates, and available programs — all in one place.
+Compare 9 campus-based nursing schools in Kansas — plus accredited online programs open to Kansas residents.
+NCLEX pass rates, acceptance rates, and accreditation in one place.

 Find Your Nursing Program in Kansas